EmilyNg/EmilyNg.github.io/about.md

 I update my Github more frequently than this blog, so if you'd like to know what I'm currently working on, I suggest taking a look at my [Github](https://github.com/emilyng) page!

-My favorite genre of books and movies is mystery and suspense!
+My favorite genre of books and movies are mystery and suspense!
 To me, data science feels like being a detective that takes data as clues that build up to a complete picture.
 Data science allows us to answer complicated questions and provide conclusions to drive difficult decision making.